-There is a good deal of misconception about enlarged male breasts.
-Most people assume they are simply a result of weight gain, similar to the way a woman’s breasts can grow with extra weight.
-While this can be the cause behind some male breast enlargement, it can also be due to a condition known as gynecomastia.
+There is also a good deal of misconception about enlarged male breasts.
+For one thing, most people assume they are simply a result of weight gain, similar to the way a woman’s breasts can grow with extra weight.
+While this can be the cause behind some male breast enlargement, it can also be due to a condition that is known as gynecomastia.

 Dr. Price performs male breast reduction surgery, usually on a simple outpatient basis, to reduce enlarged breasts and make patients feel good about going shirtless again.

 The term gynecomastia has Greek origins and means “woman-like breasts.”
 The condition can affect one or both breasts, and is not rare — it’s thought that up to one-half of men have this condition.
 The problem is that most men never do anything about it, or even know they have a problem.
 As a result, they just assume they have a few extra pounds, and their larger breasts are part of it.

 Gynecomastia is even more common in teenage boys, affecting three out of four.
 For them, their enlarged breasts are due to the high levels of estrogen and testosterone coursing through their bodies with puberty.
 But like acne, in most cases, their enlarged breasts will pass with the end of puberty.

 Symptoms of Gynecomastia

 The stigma of having larger than normal breasts can really impact a man’s self-esteem, and reduction surgery can definitely improve self-image.
 Many cases of gynecomastia present themselves in a firm, rubbery mass directly underneath the nipple area.
 The area is sensitive to the touch and usually measures around two inches in diameter.